Kapmeister/Command-Tools/README.md

 DeviceBreakdown - unix script uses nmap to get a count of devices on the LAN based on MAC address

 DeviceCount.cmd - counts the number devices on a LAN using nmap

+get_lan_macs.sh - scans LAN using NMAP & appends count of devices by manfacturer to CSV file